 \section{Introduction}

-Among the rich tapestry of phases of matter that are known to us, topological phases stand out due to their ability to support quasiparticles with exchanges statistics that generalise those of fermions and bosons \cite{Leinaas1977, Wilczek1982, Arovas1984}.
+Among the rich tapestry of phases of matter that are known to us, topological phases stand out due to their ability to support quasiparticles with exchanges statistics that generalize those of fermions and bosons \cite{Leinaas1977, Wilczek1982, Arovas1984}.
 This property of topological phases is enabled by long-ranged entanglement between the local degrees of freedom, which cannot be disentangled by local unitary evolution over finite time \cite{Chen2010, Chen2013, Wen2013} and which allows the quasiparticles to transform non-trivially under exchange, even when the particles remain well separated.
 The form of these exchange statistics depends on the dimensions of space and the topology of the excitations themselves.
 In 2+1d, the exchange of point-like excitations is described by the (colored) braid group.
 On the other hand, in 3+1d, the exchange of such particles is described only by the permutation group, leading to the familiar bosonic and fermionic statistics \cite{Doplicher1971, Doplicher1974, Rao1992, Nayak2008}.
 If this were the full picture, then topological phases in 3+1d would not be nearly so interesting as their 2+1d counterparts.
-However, 3+1d phases can support loop-like excitations in addition to point-like ones, allowing for loop-loop and point-loop braiding.
+However, 3+1d phases can support loop-like excitations in addition to point-like ones, allowing for loop-loop and point-loop braiding that is described by the (colored) loop braid group \cite{Aneziris1991, Alford1992, Baez2007, McCool1986, Savushkina1996, Damiani2017}.
 Furthermore, loop-like excitations can be linked together and it has become apparent that the character of the loop-like excitations can be different in such a case \cite{Lin2015}.
-This can lead to distinct three-loop braiding, involving two loops undergoing an exchange process while linked to a third loop \cite{ Lin2015, Wang2014, Jiang2014, Wang2015}.
+This can lead to distinct three-loop braiding (also called necklace braiding \cite{Bellingeri2016}), involving two loops undergoing an exchange process while linked to a third loop, called the base loop \cite{Lin2015, Wang2014, Jiang2014, Wang2015}.
 Indeed, even if the regular two-loop braiding is Abelian, this three-loop braiding can be non-Abelian.
+The non-Abelian character of this braiding can be characterized by a process called four-loop braiding \cite{Wang2015a, Wang2020, Tiwari2017, Putrov2017, Zhang2021}, involving multiple three-loop braids.
 In order to study such phenomena, it is useful to have tractable examples, even if they are only fixed points of a wider phase.